kekyo/Nesp/README.md

 "ABC123DEF456.789GHI" : string
 ```

-### Nested call argument
+### Function invoke with nested invoking function expressions

-* If argument is nested call function and no argument, you are not required brackets.
+* If argument is nested invoking function and it has no arguments, you aren't required brackets.
-  * This sample contains Guid.NewGuid(), but this function required no arguments.
+  * This sample invokes Guid.NewGuid(), but NewGuid has no arguments:

 ```
 > string.Format "___{0}___" System.Guid.NewGuid
 "___7ded117e-c873-48cf-a00b-75c57b8aa317___" : string
 ```

-### Define
+### Define function

 * TODO: